jackdewinter/pymarkdown/docs/api.md

         pragma_errors (List[PyMarkdownPragmaError]): Zero or more `PyMarkdownPragmaError` objects.

     ### Class variables

+    `critical_errors: List[str]`
+    :   List of zero or more critical errors that were encountered during the scan.
+Only set if `enable_continue_on_error` was set when the `scan_path` or `scan_string` function was invoked.
+If no critical errors were encountered, this list is empty.

     `pragma_errors: List[api.PyMarkdownPragmaError]`
     :   List of zero or more `PyMarkdownPragmaError` objects.